MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-restructure-warehouses.md

 If you want to rename a bin so that all records associated with the bin are also renamed, including bin contents, warehouse activity lines, registered warehouse activity lines, warehouse worksheet lines, warehouse receipt lines, posted warehouse receipt lines, warehouse shipment lines, posted warehouse shipment lines, and warehouse entries, you can do so on the **Bins** page.

-## <a name="to-rename-a-bin-and-change-the-bin-code-in-all-records"></a>To rename a bin and change the bin code in all records
+## To rename a bin and change the bin code in all records

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Locations**, and then choose the related link.
 2. Select the location where you want to rename a bin or change the bin code, and then choose the **Bins** action.